paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-073-merchant-mariners-documents.md

 Section 7308 establishes the minimum service requirements for an individual to qualify for an endorsement as able seamen—limited.

 #### Amendments
+2025—Pub.
+L. 119–60, which directed amendment of this section by substituting “12 months” for “18 months”, was executed by making the amendment for “18 months’ ” to reflect the probable intent of Congress.

 1996—Pub.
 L. 104–324 inserted “as measured under [section 14502 of this title](./chapter-145-regulatory-measurement.md#section-14502), or an alternate tonnage measured under [section 14302 of this title](./chapter-143-convention-measurement.md#section-14302) as prescribed by the Secretary under [section 14104 of this title](./chapter-141-general.md#section-14104)” after “100 gross tons”.

 #### Temporary Reduction of Lengths of Certain Periods of Service